Skip to main content

 • If the folder doesn’t exist yet, the first commit creates it.

-• To change the repository, branch, or folder later, open the integration settings and update them — future publishes use the new values.
+• To change the repository, blog URL, or folder later, open the integration settings and update them — future publishes use the new values.

 • To disconnect, uninstall the Ryze app from your GitHub account’s Settings → Integrations → Applications or remove the integration in Ryze.